Correspondence - please e-mail

 Consequently, the hall trustees decided to investigate whether incorporation was appropriate for Barham Village Hall.
 Advice was sought from Action with Communities in Rural England (ACRE), the national body which supports rural community councils.
 They recommended that we apply to be a Charitable Incorporated Organisation (CIO).
 This is a type of legal structure for a charity and was introduced in 2012 by the Charity Commission Act.
 It is specifically designed for small to mid-sized charities such as village halls.
 A CIO is a legal entity and can enter into contracts and take on liabilities.
 This means that individual trustees do not need to enter into contracts in their own capacity.
 Some 20,000 village halls across the UK have now incorporated as CIOs.

 Incorporation will require the adoption of a new constitution for the village hall.
 The new constitution would adopt the model one prepared by the charity commission.
 This new constitution was adopted by the trustees on 24th May 2021 and has to be approved by the AGM on 4thOctober 2021.
 If the incorporation is approved at the AGM the Charity Commission will be asked to approve the new CIO.
 Following their approval the land and assets will be vested in the new CIO.

 To keep you up to date with Village Hall news and information about the project and fundraising we publish regular newsletters.
 They are emailed to local residents in the village and beyond, and we also make them available on the website.

 If you would like us to publicise an event or activity in the hall then we are more than happy to promote it on this website.
 Just email firstname.lastname@example.org and we will publish it for you.

-The new 100s Club has received an enormously enthusiastic amount of support and was up and running as of the
+The 100s Club has received an enormously enthusiastic amount of support in the past year.